Population: 47.88 million, mainly Sindhis

 Language: Sindhi, Urdu and English are the official languages of Sindh

 The World Sindhi Congress (WSC) is committed to bringing the world's attention to the persecuted status of Sindhis in Pakistan and the Sindhi people’s struggle for human rights, including the right to self-determination.

 WSC adheres to the principles of nonviolence, democracy, separation of state and religion and nuclear disarmament.
 Being based in the UK, USA, Canada and Sindh, the UNPO member brings together Sindhis of all religious and geographical backgrounds, supporting in a proactive and progressive movement the fight for human rights and opposing environmental atrocities along the Indus River.

-WSC believes that societal stability and sustainability can be established in Sindh only with the help of an empowered and resilient civil society which is based on equality for women and allows for the free expression of the Sindhi culture and language.
+WSC believes that societal stability and sustainability can only be established in Sindh with the help of an empowered and resilient civil society that is based on equality for women and allows for the free expression of the Sindhi culture and language.

 Sindh forms Pakistan’s most southeastern province, located on the northern shore of the Arabian Sea, girdling the fertile lower reaches of the Indus River over almost 41,440 km² and bordering the Pakistani provinces of Punjab and Balochistan to the north and the west, and the Indian states of Rajasthan and Gujarat to the east and southeast.
 Sindh has a population of over 47.88 million.